cosmos/sdk-tutorials/academy/0-welcome/index-new-sections.md

         With the fast-track, you will gain a solid understanding of Cosmos and its SDK.
 This might be a matter of just an hour or two.
 The time you spend on the deep dive depends on you – there are endless possibilities to discover. <br/><br/>
         Welcome to the cosmos!

---> Not sure this is the right way to do it - ASK IBO
 customModules:
-  title: Use the Cosmos SDK to build application-specific blockchains
+  - title: Use the Cosmos SDK to build application-specific blockchains
     description: |
       Take your first steps in the Cosmos universe with a look into this complete and comprehensive course.
     action:
       label: What is Cosmos?
       url: /academy/1-what-is-cosmos/

+  - title: All there is to discover
     description: |
-    You are not sure where to start?
-Take a look at all there is to dive in!
-customModules:
-  title: All there is to discover
-  description: |
       Start with the first chapter, or select one or more tags below.
     sections:
       - image:
         title: Introduction to Cosmos
         href: /academy/1-what-is-cosmos/
         description: |
           From a high-level overview of the Cosmos Ecosystem to the main concepts of the Cosmos SDK and IBC, take a look at the more conceptual introductions to begin your journey.
         links:
       - image:
         title: Tutorials
         href: /tutorials/1-tech-terms/
         description: |
           Dive into the tutorials to help get you started and to take a more detailed look at IBC, CosmJS, and some of the SDK modules.
 The tutorials walk you through code examples to translate Cosmos concepts into practice.
         links:
       - image:
         title: Hands-on Exercise
         href: /hands-on-exercise/1-ignite-cli/
         description: |
           Work with the full Cosmo stack while developing a checkers game blockchain with Ignite CLI and preparing your chain to run in production.
         links:
---> INCLUDE TAG SELECTION HERE - ASK IBO

---> ADDED CARDS, NEED A CHECK - ASK IBO
-customModules:
-  title: Introduction to Cosmos
+  - title: Introduction to Cosmos
     description: |
       Discover the Cosmos Ecosystem, Cosmos SDK, and IBC
     sections:
       - image: /cosmos_dev_portal_module-02-lp.png
         title: What is Cosmos?
         href: /academy/1-what-is-cosmos/
         description: |
           Get a fast overview of:
         links:
           - title: Blockchain technology and Cosmos
             path: /academy/1-what-is-cosmos/1-blockchain-and-cosmos.html
           - title: The Cosmos Ecosystem
             path: /academy/1-what-is-cosmos/2-cosmos-ecosystem.html
           - title: How to get ATOM and stake it
             path: /academy/1-what-is-cosmos/3-atom-staking.html
       - image: /cosmos_dev_portal_module-03-lp.png
         title: Cosmos Concepts
         href: /academy/2-cosmos-concepts/
         description: |
           This chapter includes an introduction to the main concepts underlying Cosmos SDK: